Whether you own or rent, NKCDC can help you reduce your home expenses—for free!

 Energy & Utilities

-Get the savings and discounts you deserve.
+Get the house payment assistance you deserve.
 NKCDC will help you apply for LIHEAP, emergency energy assistance, and budget billing programs for PECO, PGW and the Water Department—and give you advice on how to reduce your energy costs.